Tynwald Information Service

 General Enquiries and Research

-Staff in the Information Service are available to assist the general public with basic enquiries, particularly finding documents in hard copy or on websites and directing them to Government Departments for further information.
+Staff are available to assist the general public with basic enquiries, particularly finding documents in hard copy or on websites and directing them to Government Departments for further information.
 Staff may not give legal advice.

 The Office can provide information and documentation relevant to the work of the Legislature of the Isle of Man, specialising in legal and parliamentary material.
 Official documents from Tynwald or Isle of Man Government are available to view and purchase.

-The Office maintain a secondary legislation reference collection online:
+The Office maintains a secondary legislation reference collection online:

 - Secondary legislation, also known as subordinate legislation, is legislation made under the authority of primary, enabling, legislation.
 In the Isle of Man there are two types of secondary legislation, statutory documents and UK secondary legislation that applies to the Isle of Man.